cloudmesh/cloudmesh-manual/docs/_sources/concepts/compute.rst.txt

     pip install .

-Now the aws and azure providers are accessible in cloudmesh and if a command is provided they can bae accessed from there.
+Now the aws and azure providers are accessible in cloudmesh and if a command is provided they can be accessed from there.